bmuellerhstat/rollback-scavenger-hunt/README.md

 This is a very dangerous command, so use it sparingly.
 It's much safer to rollback to a previous commit.

 ## Revert to a previous commit
 Alas, the moment has come to learn how to revert.
 It's time to modify our Google search.
 Try this: **git rollback to previous commit**.
+The first two resources are great:

+1) Atlassian Git Tutorial
-The first result points to, yet again, _Stackoverflow_.
+2) Yet again, _Stackoverflow_.
 Become best friends with _Stackoverflow_.

+Read the first one.

-This time, the most upvoted answer (with the green checkmark) is the one we want.
+Then read the second one on Stackoverflow, but this time, the most upvoted answer (with the green checkmark) is the one we want.

 Let's remove the training wheels completely.
-Read the post, and do your best to understand `git revert`.
+Do your best to understand `git revert`, and if you want, `git reset` (both with the proper syntax).
 Try things, mess them up, and make sure you read for understanding.
 You may get merge conflicts with yourself.
 Remember, `git status` is your best friend.
 You got this. :thumbsup:

-#### When would you use this?
-If you're wondering how to undo a `push`, it's not possible.
-And so it's dangerous to "undo" your changes locally if you already pushed them (because a collaborator could pull them).
-So it's easier to revert (and then push again), because you're not trying to "re-write" history, you're just bringing old code to the present.